ChavAr24/Robotic-Arm-Arduino-Mega-/README.md

 # Robotic Arm With Arduino Mega

-Currently only taking inputs.<br>
+Works in the follow mode.
-Working on outputs, designing the arm.
+Still working on the learn and repeat mode.